 - Estimate how many boxes you’ll need.
 You’ll want to box anything that isn’t very large and to which you won’t need regular access.

 - Remember to plan for extra room for walking within the unit if staff will need to be able to access items.
 For instance, if you’re storing files and documents that may need occasional review, workers will need enough space to retrieve those boxes when the time comes.

 - Remember to label boxes.
 This is especially critical if you plan on storing paperwork that has not been scanned or digitally recorded in any way.
 The last thing that you want is a storage unit full of unlabeled paperwork.

 Tour the Facility

 Before your company signs any contracts or makes any commitments, take a tour.
-Taking an in-person tour of the commercial storage facility that you are considering allows you to ascertain the following:
+Taking an in-person tour of the entire storage facility that you are considering allows you to ascertain the following:

 - Is there adequate security?
-For instance, are there security measures around the outer perimeter (such as a fence) as well as inside (such as locks and cameras)?
+For instance, are there security measures around the outer perimeter (such as a fence and gate) as well as inside (such as locks and cameras)?